Does Benedict College have a good student to faculty ratio?

 Below Average Use of Part-Timers

-Benedict College makes above average use of full-time teachers, with 74.0% of instructors teaching full time.
+Benedict College has more full-time teachers than the average school, with 71.0% of instructors teaching full time.